SSG-DRD-IOT/lab-sensors-opc-ua/README.md

 stddev: +4.887878e+01
 count:   305
 ```

+## BONUS EXERCISE
+Modify the OPC-UA Server sample code to "Add a new variable node" responding with Sensor value and upon _ReadRequest_ every using the Groove Sensors Kits.
+For example, [Rotary Sensor](https://github.com/SSG-DRD-IOT/lab-rotary-angle-sensor-c) or any other

 Congratulations!
 PTP network time-synchrnoization and OPUC-UA client-server applications can live happily ever after in a Time Synchronize Network (IEEE 801.2/TSN) world ... more to come ;-)